FinnPL/Homelab-Setup/README.md

 ### CI/CD Pipeline

 Push to `main` triggers an orchestrator workflow that detects which layers changed and runs them in order.
 PRs get a Terraform plan comment for review.
 Tailscale connects the GitHub runner to the homelab network.
+Renovate keeps dependencies (Helm charts, container images, Terraform providers, Action versions, Nix flake refs, and more) up to date by opening PRs against the repo.

 ---